BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Module 4: Applying BMAT Across Patient Care

-For Med/Surg and Observation patients, mobility decisions often include oxygen needs, monitoring, orthostasis, exertional symptoms, medications, and line management.
-BMAT is especially useful before toileting, transfer to chair, first walk after admission, post-op progression, and any time the patient's condition changes.
+Across patient care settings, mobility decisions often include oxygen needs, monitoring, orthostasis, exertional symptoms, medications, recovery from sedation or anesthesia, procedure timing, and line management.
+BMAT is especially useful before toileting, transfer to chair, first walk after admission, post-op progression, procedure/imaging transfers, and any time the patient's condition changes.

 Inpatient Example A post-op patient on opioids reports feeling "a little woozy."
 They pass sit and shake but become pale and dizzy on standing.
 Stop.
 Return to safety, reassess vitals, notify as needed, and document the observed limitation.
 The right answer is not "try faster."

-Intensive Care Unit / Ventilated Patient Path: A-F Bundle And MOVES
+Ventilated / Critical Care-Level Path: A-F Bundle And MOVES

-Intensive care unit mobility is broader than ventilator mobility.
-Thompson intensive care unit practice includes patients coming off sedation, patients recently extubated, patients on high-flow oxygen, patients with lines, drains, delirium, vasoactive medication changes, and patients who are ready to progress toward chair or ambulation.
-The A-F Bundle gives structure for all of that work, with MOVES adding the readiness screen when ventilated-patient complexity is present.
+This path includes ventilated-patient readiness and critical care-level mobility decisions, but the same BMAT foundation still matters.
+Patients may be coming off sedation, recently extubated, on high-flow oxygen, managing lines or drains, experiencing delirium, recovering from vasoactive medication changes, or ready to progress toward chair or ambulation.
+The A-F Bundle gives structure for this work, with MOVES adding the readiness screen when ventilated-patient complexity is present.

-Intensive care unit mobility requires more coordination, but immobility is not benign.
-Thompson's A-F Bundle states that early mobility is safe and achievable in many critically ill patients, and that initiating therapy as soon as possible in the intensive care unit can reduce delirium days, decrease ventilator time and intensive care unit and hospital length of stay, prevent deconditioning, ventilator-associated pneumonia, and pressure ulcers, and support return toward pre-admission activity.
+These mobility decisions require more coordination, but immobility is not benign.
+Thompson's A-F Bundle states that early mobility is safe and achievable in many critically ill patients, and that initiating therapy as soon as possible can reduce delirium days, decrease ventilator time and intensive care unit and hospital length of stay, prevent deconditioning, ventilator-associated pneumonia, and pressure ulcers, and support return toward pre-admission activity.

 The A-F Bundle also says all elements should be addressed daily during interdisciplinary rounds, patients should be mobilized to their potential daily, BMAT should be completed on admission or transfer to the intensive care unit and at least once per 12-hour shift, and mobility assessments/interventions by the multidisciplinary team should be documented in the EMR.